Disability and Inclusion

 Hearing Difficulties

 If you are experiencing hearing difficulties when being called in to see the doctor or nurse, please do let us know in order for us to set up an alert on your medical records and personally collect you from the waiting room.
 Alternatively, we do have the facility of a portable induction loop.
-If you would like to use this, please ask at reception for assistance.
+If you would like to use this, please ask at reception.

 Learning Disability and Autism